 Raccourcis

-There is a lot to see in the lovely city of Bon in southern France, and one of the essential things to learn if traveling there is how to get around.
+There is a lot to see in the lovely city of Nice in southern France, and one of the essential things to learn if traveling there is how to get around.

 Be careful on all forms of public transportation because pick-pocketing is rampant, partially because the police don’t prosecute.
 Be careful of men on scooters swooping by and grabbing iPhones and handbags.
+Don’t use airport baggage porters, as they’ve been known to steal luggage.
 Here’s a lowdown on the crime in Nice.

 Here are the ways to get around in Nice, France: